Total & Permanent Disability Insurance: When Life Changes Forever

 Expert Tip: Understanding Policy Definitions

-As a Certified Financial Planner, I know that TPD policies can vary dramatically in quality.
+As a Adviser of 30 + years, I know that TPD policies can vary dramatically in quality.
 The key differences lie in how they define "total and permanent disability":

 Own Occupation